-- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

 Back to the workaday present.
 Here's a link to my draft-revision toolkit, lucidity-supplem.txt (2.7K).
 Mainly for colleagues and students.

 Here's the web version of my lecture notes for the Maths Methods III NST class on small oscillations and group theory, including representation theory and character tables.
 NST stands for the Cambridge Natural Sciences Tripos.
-The notes can be downloaded as a pdf file (ca. 0.5Mbyte).
+The notes (now with a logical slip on page 40 corrected) can be downloaded as a pdf file (ca. 0.5Mbyte).
 Here is the first examples sheet for 2008, and here is the second.
 Note that there's a solution to sheet 2 q6 embedded in the lecture notes, about halfway down page 80.